huuhait/xnt-core/README.md

 commands, execute

 ```
-neptune-cli --help
+xnt-cli --help
 ```

 To get e.g. the block height of a running daemon, execute

 ```
-neptune-cli block-height
+xnt-cli block-height
 ```

-If you set up `neptune-core` to listen for RPC requests on a different port from the default (9799), then the flag `--port <port>` is your friend.
+If you set up `xnt-core` to listen for RPC requests on a different port from the default (9899), then the flag `--port <port>` is your friend.

 ## Setup for Development (Ubuntu)